Tips for a nature- and water-friendly garden

 9. Green roofs

-Green roofs have many positive effects.
-They store rainwater, keep the room below cool, increase biodiversity in the living environment, bind particulate matter, and look attractive.
-Green roofs are, as it were, an extension of your garden, but at height.
-Green roofs provide space for plants, thereby providing nectar and shelter.
+Green roofs have many benefits.
+They collect rainwater, keep the space below cool, enhance biodiversity in the living environment, trap particulate matter, and look attractive.
+Green roofs are, in a sense, an extension of your garden—but at a higher elevation.
+Green roofs provide space for plants, thereby offering nectar and shelter.
 This creates a beautiful new habitat for birds, butterflies, bees, and other insects.

 10. Gravel strips

-Gravel and crushed stone can be used for driveways, garden paths, and terraces.
-The advantage is that it allows water to drain through better than stones.
-The disadvantage is that it requires more maintenance.
-It needs to be replenished and raked from time to time.
+You can use gravel and crushed stone for driveways, garden paths, and patios.
+The advantage is that it allows water to drain better than paving stones.
+The disadvantage is that it requires more maintenance; it needs to be replenished and raked from time to time.

-Sometimes paving is necessary, for example for terraces, garden paths, and driveways.
-Water-permeable paving is therefore a smart option.
-Rainwater can sink into the soil and replenish the groundwater.
-The rainwater does not then need to be drained away via a drain and the sewer system.
-This helps to prevent flooding on the street and in the garden during heavy rainfall.
+Sometimes paving is necessary, for example for patios, garden paths, and driveways.
+Permeable paving is therefore a smart option.
+Rainwater can seep into the ground and replenish the groundwater.
+This means the rainwater doesn’t have to be drained away through a drain and into the sewer system.
+This helps prevent flooding on the street and in the garden during heavy rainstorms.
 You also create more space for natural soil life, thereby increasing biodiversity.
 And finally, your garden stays cooler.

-Insect hotels, nesting boxes, a few old branches, and a hedge provide shelter for butterflies, insects, birds, hedgehogs, and toads.
-A bird feeder, flowers, and a compost heap provide food.
+Insect hotels, birdhouses, a few old branches, and a hedge provide shelter for butterflies, insects, birds, hedgehogs, and toads.
+A bird feeder, flowers, and a compost pile provide food.